efliks/mikraytrace/README.md

 ### Installation instructions

-Firstly, install the required libraries and tools.
-In Debian, or in a Debian-like Linux, this can be done like so:
+Firstly, install the required tools.
+It may be that you already have them installed.
+If not, in Debian or in a Debian-like Linux, this can be done like so:

 ```
-apt-get install build-essential cmake libeigen3-dev
+apt-get install build-essential cmake
 ```

 Optionally, you may add: